Find a book

 No. 56.
 They Were Sisters by Dorothy Whipple

-Dorothy Whipple is twentieth century Jane Austen whose dramas in the drawing room are ugly, as opposed to romantic.
+Dorothy Whipple is a twentieth century Jane Austen whose dramas in the drawing room are ugly, as opposed to romantic.

 They Were Sisters is easily one of Whipple’s most readable books.
 The plot takes a back seat to the writing and the character descriptions, which are first rate.
 This is definitely a book worth thinking about, and one I enjoyed immensely.